learn-co-curriculum/phase-1-intro-to-prototypal-inheritance/README.md

 ## Introduction

-When you have learned object-oriented JavaScript you were exposed to the syntax that came into existence around 2014.
+When you learned object-oriented JavaScript you were exposed to the syntax that came into existence around 2014.
 This syntax uses the `class` keyword, and methods called `constructor()`s to initialize new instances of the class.
 We'll call this the "ES2015 standard."
 ES2015's syntax is similar to Ruby, Python,